 Programs and Resources for Court Attorneys

-Each year attorneys serving as law clerks across the country attend the Wm.
+Each year, attorneys from across the country attend the Wm.
 Matthew Byrne, Jr., Judicial Clerkship Institute (Byrne JCI) at Pepperdine University Law School.
 The Byrne JCI is presented in cooperation with the Federal Judicial Center and the American Bankruptcy Institute.
 Through the Byrne JCI, participants have the opportunity to participate in distinctive, comprehensive training by federal judges and subject-matter experts.
 Session topics include section 1983 litigation, recent and pending Supreme Court cases, psychology of litigation, preparing for sentencing, Social Security appeals, and ethical issues for career law clerks.

-This monthly webcast addresses issues primarily of interest to court attorneys, but it is also relevant for and often viewed by judges and court staff.
+This monthly webcast addresses issues primarily of interest to judges and court attorneys, but it is also relevant for and often viewed by numerous court staff.
 Each broadcast features a presentation by one or more subject-matter experts.
 Viewers may submit questions to be answered on air.
-Topics include Supreme Court decisions, section 1983 litigation, psychology of litigation, criminal procedure, ethics, neuroscience, habeas, and evidence.
+Topics frequently include Supreme Court decisions, section 1983 litigation, psychology of litigation, criminal procedure, ethics, neuroscience, habeas, and evidence.
 Faculty members include judges, law professors, and other leading subject-matter experts.

 The Interactive Orientation for Federal Judicial Law Clerks (IOLC) is a two-phase online program for term law clerks designed to help them learn their duties and responsibilities.
-Phase I of the program includes the following components:
+Phase I of the program includes four components:

 - Maintaining the Public Trust

 - Court Web: Ethical Concerns in the Age of Social Media